github/semantic/notices/THIRD_PARTY_NOTICE.md

 License and other copyright information for each package is included in the image at `/usr/share/doc/licenses/cabal/{package}.txt`.

-Additional information for each package is available at `https://hackage.haskell.org/package/{package}`.
+Source and additional information for each package is available at `https://hackage.haskell.org/package/{package}`.

 ## Docker